Water from the desalination plant at Wonthaggi is transferred to Melbourne and regional areas via a new, 84-kilometre underground pipeline.

 In Cardinia Reservoir the water mixes with catchment supplies and can be transferred through Silvan Reservoir to the broader network, depending on how storages are managed.

-Water retail areas that could receive some desalinated water during the operation of the desalination plant, depending on system management and local requirements, include South East Water, Yarra Valley Water and City West Water.
+Water retail areas that could receive some desalinated water during the operation of the desalination plant, depending on system management and local requirements, include Greater Western Water, South East Water and Yarra Valley Water.

 The two-way pipeline means that if the desalination plant is not running, water can be supplied from Cardinia Reservoir.